FederatedAI/FATE/federatedml/nn/homo_nn/README.md

 The Homo NN process is shown in Figure 1.
 Models of Party A and Party B have the same neural networks structure.
 In each iteration, each party trains its model on its own data.
 After that, all parties upload their encrypted (with random mask) model parameters to arbiter.
 The arbiter aggregates these parameters to form a federated model parameter, which will then be distributed to all parties for updating their local models.
 Similar to traditional neural network, the training process will stop when the federated model converges or the whole training process reaches a predefined max-iteration threshold.

 Please note that random numbers are carefully generated so that the random numbers of all parties add up an zero matrix and thus disappear automatically.
-For more detailed explainations, we refer to [Secure Analytics: Federated Learning and Secure Aggregation](https://inst.eecs.berkeley.edu/~cs261/fa18/scribe/10_15.pdf).
+For more detailed explanations, please refer to [Secure Analytics: Federated Learning and Secure Aggregation](https://inst.eecs.berkeley.edu/~cs261/fa18/scribe/10_15.pdf).
 Since there is no model transferred in plaintext, except for the owner of the model, no other party can obtain the real information of the model.

 ## 2. Features